Optimal quantum algorithm for Gibbs state preparation

 To our knowledge, Theorems \ref{thmrmhighT1} and \ref{thm.longrange}, together with the algorithm from \cite{chen2023efficient}, represent the first method that enables quasi-linear preparation for general non-commuting models, albeit restricted to high temperatures.
 Previously, the authors had derived quasi-quadratic bounds on the runtime of the same Gibbs samplers by means of spectral gap estimates in \cite{rouze2024efficient}, which is a strictly weaker property than rapid mixing.

-In a recent work \cite{tang_efficient}, the authors derived an efficient Gibbs sampling algorithm for short-range systems over arbitrary hypergraphs at high temperature.
+In a recent work \cite{tang_efficient}, the authors derived an efficient Gibbs sampling algorithm for short-range systems over arbitrary hypergraphs at high temperature (roughly with $\beta^* =\frac{1}{100J}$ in our notation).
 However their algorithm calls a classical subroutine with runtime scaling as $n^{7+\mathcal{O}(\log(D))}$ for $D$-dimensional lattice systems.
 Additionally, the temperature range within which our dissipative preparation is efficient is larger than theirs for low-dimensional, highly connected systems.

 Crucially, the result of \cite{tang_efficient} makes use of the fact that high-temperature Gibbs states are separable, a phenomenon previously anticipated and known as ``sudden death of entanglement'' \cite{Sherman_2016}.
-It remains an intriguing problem to show a separation between the temperature at which the Gibbs state becomes unentangled and that at which dissipative preparation becomes unefficient.
+It remains an intriguing problem to show a separation between the temperature at which the Gibbs state becomes unentangled and that at which dissipative preparation becomes inefficient.
 Another open question is whether that sudden death of entanglement occurs for long-range Hamiltonians.